isotopp/isotopp.github.io/_posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 1 row in set (0.01 sec)
 {% endhighlight %}

 `broken` is most decidedly not the same table as `sane`.
-The definition of `broken` has been inferred from the format of the result set, which may or may not have the same types as the base table(s), it also has no indexes and no constraints.
+The definition of `broken` has been inferred from the format of the result set, which may or may not have the same types as the base table(s).
+It also has no indexes and no constraints.

 The correct way to copy a table definition is `CREATE TABLE ...
 LIKE ...` and then move the data with `INSERT ...
 SELECT ...`.
 You still have to move the foreign key constraints manually, though: